-1. What are the names of preachers and delegates having a seat in this Conference ?
+- 1. What are the names of preachers and delegates having a seat in this Conference?

-2. Who are the Stationing Committee?
+- 2. Who are the Stationing Committee?

-3. What preachers are admitted on trial?
+- 3. What preachers are admitted on trial?

-4. Who remain on trial?
+- 4. Who remain on trial?

-5. Who are admitted into full connection ?
+- 5. Who are admitted into full connection?

-6. Who are the Deacons?
+- 6. Who are the Deacons?

-7. Who have been elected and ordained Elders this year ?
+- 7. Who have been elected and ordained Elders this year?

-8. Who have located this year?
+- 8. Who have located this year?

-9. Who are the superannuated or worn-out preachers?
+- 9. Who are the superannuated or worn-out preachers?

-10. Who have been received by transfer and from what conference ?
+- 10. Who have been received by transfer and from what conference?

-11. Who have been expelled from the Conference this year?
+- 11. Are all the preachers blameless in life and conversation?
+Have they, during the past year, discharged their duties to God, themselves, and one another, as required by section 9, chapter iii, of the Discipline?

-12. Who have withdrawn from the Conference this year ?
+- 12. Who have died this year?

-13. Are all the preachers blameless in life and conversation?
-Have they, during the past year, discharged their duties to God, themselves, and one another, as required by section 9, chapter iii, of the Discipline ?
+- 13. What is the number of Church members?

-14. Who have died this year?
+- 14. Amount collected for superannuated preach-

-15. What is the number of Church members?
-Let the President call attention to Sections 9 and 10 of Chapter iii. of the Discipline:
+^{} Let the President call attention to Sections 9 and 10 of Chapter iii. of the Discipline.